swissup/swissup.github.io/m2/extensions/gdpr/privacy-tools.md

 Registered customers can find "Privacy Tools" page at their account navigation panel, or by opening a direct link: `www.yoursite.com/privacy-tools/customer/`.

-Customer can view the list of given consents and request account removal on this page.
+Customer can view the list of given consents, manage cookie settings, and request account removal on this page.

 {% include gallery.html images=site.data.gallery.m2.gdpr.privacy-tools class="scroll phone-up-1 tablet-up-3 photoswipe" %}